 “Over time, when you really get to know the client and the client’s industry, you can bring more value to the relationship because you’re not just advising on the legal issues.
 When I was younger, I used to stick to legal advice.
 Now, I’m often able to advise beyond the scope of a situation’s legal aspects, into its wider practicalities.
 In helping clients evaluate risk, non-legal issues may outweigh the legal risks.”

 Kent has a diverse practice with an emphasis in litigation and labor/employment law, and advising start-ups, having run his own family foundation for the past 12 years.
 Kent has tried cases to favorable jury verdicts in all the local state and federal courts, but prides himself on avoiding litigation and getting cases resolved quickly and cost effectively.
-Kent is the past chair of the Firm’s Litigation Group and serves on the firm’s Executive Committee.
+Kent is a former member of the Firm's Executive Committee, past chair of the Litigation Group, and currently serves as Cincinnati Market Leader.